Diaphragmatic hernia repair - congenitalDiaphragmatic hernia - surgery

-Diaphragmatic hernia repair is surgery to correct an opening or tear in a baby's diaphragm.
+Diaphragmatic hernia repair is surgery to correct an opening or space in a baby's diaphragm.
 This opening is called a hernia.
 It is a rare type of birth defect.
 (Congenital means the problem is present at birth.)

 The surgeon repairs the hole in the diaphragm.
 If the hole is small, it may be repaired with stitches.
 In most cases, a piece of plastic patch is used to cover the hole.

 Why the Procedure Is Performed

 The diaphragm is a muscle.
 It is important for breathing.
 It separates the chest cavity (where the heart and lungs are) from the belly area.

 In a child born with a diaphragmatic hernia, the diaphragm muscle is not completely formed.
 So, organs from the belly (stomach, spleen, liver, and intestines) may go up into the chest cavity where the lungs are.
 This prevents the lungs from growing normally.
 The lungs stay too small for babies to breathe on their own when they are born.

 A diaphragmatic hernia can be life threatening.
 Surgery to repair it must be done in the first few days or weeks of a child's life.

 - Lung problems that do not go away

 Infants with a diaphragmatic hernia are admitted to a neonatal intensive care unit (NICU).
 It may be days or weeks before the baby is stable enough for surgery.